Wondering how to spend your last few weeks of bar preparation in order to maximize your chance of success?

 - Thanks again for the seminar!
 Provided so much clarity and my friends were raving about it!
 You’re amazing at what you do!!

-- I walked out of that classroom a lot calmer and feeling a lot more capable.
+- Thank you SO much for today’s lecture.
+I walked out of that classroom a lot calmer and feeling a lot more capable.

 - The seminar really helped ease everyone’s anxiety about what topics will most likely appear on the exam and what to focus on as we get closer.